-The debate around Same-sex marriage has become one of the most complex in contemporary Christianity, primarily because it involves so many issues: human sexuality, biology and science’s relation to Christianity, civil rights, Biblical interpretation, and the role of Scripture when establishing Church theology.
+The debate around Same-sex marriage has become one of the most complex in contemporary Christianity, primarily because it involves so many issues: human sexuality, science’s relation to Christianity, civil rights, Biblical interpretation, and the role of Scripture when establishing Church theology.

 Instead of discussing same-sex parenting, this piece will focus only on marriage, as both topics would be too much to cover at the same time.
 It should be noted that the arguments against same-sex parenting fail when confronted with sound research showing children raised in same-sex partnerships fare just as well as in households with heterosexual parents¹.

 Although the origin of a person's sexual orientation is still unknown, scientific research points to genetics, hormones and other biological influences, and most likely, a combination of these.
 The fact that there are numerous gay individuals from stable families who never experienced sexual trauma – and that there are numerous straight people who are from broken homes or were sexually abused yet remain heterosexual proves that, while these types of environmental influences may be a factor for some, it is certainly not a factor for all.
 Whatever the cause of one's sexuality is, the outcome is clear: Being gay is not a choice.

 This is a crucial argument in support of gay rights including the right to marry, and is even important to understand when interpreting Bible verses about “unnatural” sexual urges.
 Being gay is natural for a gay person.
 Some heterosexuals may engage in same-sex sexual activity voluntarily, such as when young people experiment with each other.
 Others may engage in same-sex activities due to constraints of a situation, as is the case with prison inmates.
 Participating in these types of actions is not the same as being gay.
 Sexual identity and sexual behavior are two different things.
 Having a natural attraction to a person of the same sex is what constitutes someone being gay.